kennywall/import-test/_posts/2010-11-20-api-ecosystem-strategy.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I am working on my API Ecosystem Strategy.
+{% include JB/setup %}I am working on my API Ecosystem Strategy.
 First I started with the essentials for my Mimeo Connect REST Cloud Print area.
 These are the building blocks I must have to get my API open for business.
 I can't stop there, these are only the essentials.
 These building blocks only deliver what is needed to get access, learn about and get up and running using the REST Cloud Print API.
 There is much more needed.
 I have assembled a set of phase two building blocks to help me market and support the API area: